Magnetic-field-induced corner states in quantum spin Hall insulators: Bulk and edge Hamiltonian for zinc-blende QSHIs

 In order to take into account effect of in-plane magnetic field $\mathbf{B}$, one has to make the Peierls substitution $\mathbf{k}\rightarrow\mathbf{k}-(e/c\hbar)\mathbf{A}$ in $H_{\mathrm{2D}}(\mathbf{k})$ and to add the Zeeman Hamiltonian:

 where $B_{\pm}=B_{x}{\pm}iB_{y}$, $\mu_B$ is the Bohr magneton, $g_e^{||}$ and $g_h^{||}$ are the in-plane g-factors of the $E1$ and $H1$ subbands, resulting from the bare electron g-factor and the interaction with the remote electron and hole subbands~\cite{Wbook}.
 Since, one can always choose the vector potential gauge so that $\mathbf{A}||z$ for in-plane magnetic field, we can always restrict ourselves to considering only the Zeeman term omitting the Peierls substitution for $k_x$ and $k_y$.
 The angular dependence of $H_{\mathrm{Z}}$ on $\theta$ in the chosen coordinate system is obtained in the same way as for $H_{\mathrm{2D}}(\mathbf{k})$.
 As clear, $\Delta$ and $g_h^{||}$ are the terms breaking rotational symmetry of $H_{\mathrm{2D}}(\mathbf{k})$ and $H_{\mathrm{Z}}$.
 They both origin from the contribution of the $\Gamma_8$ bulk band of zinc-blende semiconductors~\cite{Wbook}.
-In the following, we set $\Delta$ and $g_h^{||}$ to zero if one needs to ``switch off'' the crystal symmetry of the prototype (001) QW.
+In the following, the parameters $\Delta$ and $g_h^{||}$ allow us to control the strength of crystal-symmetry-induced anisotropies.
+Setting $\Delta=0$ and $g_h^{||}=0$ restores an effectively rotationally symmetric model, which provides a useful reference limit for identifying the role of crystal symmetry in the formation of corner states in the prototype (001) QW.

-\emph{Hamiltonian for gapped edge states.}-- To analyze the existence of corner states, we first need to obtain a 1D edge Hamiltonian.
+To analyze the existence of corner states, we first need to obtain a 1D edge Hamiltonian.
 To derive an effective 1D low-energy edge Hamiltonian, we consider a semi-infinite plane $y>0$ with open-boundary conditions at $y=0$ as shown in Fig.~\ref{Fig:1}.
-Then, we solve the eigenvalue problem for $H_{\mathrm{2D}}(\mathbf{k})$ at $M<0$ to find the edge wave-functions at $k_x=0$.
+Then, we solve the eigenvalue problem for $H_{\mathrm{2D}}(\mathbf{k})$ at $\mathbb{M}<0$ to find the edge wave-functions at $k_x=0$.
 Finally, to derive the edge Hamiltonian, one should successively project the part of $H_{\mathrm{2D}}(\mathbf{k})$ with non-zero $k_x$ and $H_{\mathrm{Z}}$ onto the calculated edge wave-functions.
 The procedure described above is fairly standard, so we do not present its details here.
-Up to our knowledge, in the presence of non-zero $\Delta$, it was first implemented by Durnev~\emph{et~al.}~\cite{cst56}
+Up to our knowledge, in the presence of non-zero $\Delta$, it was first implemented by Durnev~\emph{et~al.}~\cite{cst56} After routine mathematics, the part of the edge Hamiltonian independent of $\mathbf{B}$ at small values of $k_x$ is written as